Anaya-Koirala/appendixd/readme.md

 -   Use **Clear All** to reset the form.

 ### CLI

-You can still use the script from the command line:
+You can also use the script from the command line:

 ```bash
 python appendixd.py --folder <path_to_folder> [--skip-folder <folder_to_skip>] [--output <output_filename>]